Task 4: Polish Speech Emotion Recognition Challenge

 Task Definition

 Participants will receive a train set consisting of speech recordings in seven languages: Bengali, English, French, German, Italian, Russian, and Spanish.
-In addition, a validation set containing speech recordings in Polish will be provided for evaluation purposes.
+Additionally, a validation set consisting of Polish speech will be provided for evaluation only.
+The use of validation set for training or augmentation is strictly prohibited.

-The test set will consist of previously unseen audio recordings of human speech in Polish.
+The final test set will consist of previously unseen audio recordings of Polish speech.
 It is forbidden to manually label the test samples.

 Participants may use transfer learning or pretrained models, provided that these models have not been trained or fine-tuned on Polish data or on nEMO dataset [1].